james-priest/100-days-of-code-log-r2/OO-JavaScript.md

 document.write("e2.name = " + e2.getName() + "<br/>");
 ```

+The next option we could try is to create a static method by adding `getName()` directly to the `Employee` object.
+This would not work because a static method would not have access to individual instance data. (e.g. `this` would refer to the constructor function and not the object instance.)

-In the following example `getName()` function is added to the Employee object using the name of the constructor function. **This would also result in `undefined` error.**
+This example attempts adding `getName()` to the Employee object as a static method. **This results in `undefined` error.**

 ```js
 function Employee(name) {